 The contents of the program counter are transferred into the accumulator through the bottom row of input gates (figure D7-1).
 The 12-bit address in the program counter is transferred into AC{6-17} during a sequence break and during any jump instruction that saves the contents of the program counter.
-Although only bits 6 to 17 are required for PC, the pulse $PC \xrightarrow{1} AC$ is applied to the input gates of all bits in the accumulator.
+Although only bits 6 to 17 are required for PC, the pulse PC^{-1} AC is applied to the input gates of all bits in the accumulator.

-At the same time that the program address is transferred into AC, the state of the overflow flip-flop OV is saved in AC0.
-If the computer includes extra memory modules, the contents of the extend flip-flop EXD and of the extension of PC (which contains the module address) are transferred into AC1 and AC3-5, respectively.
-Bit AC2 is available as a spare extension bit in case the memory is expanded beyond eight modules.
+At the same time that the program address is transferred into AC, the state of the overflow flip-flop OV is saved in AC_0 .
+If the computer includes extra memory modules, the contents of the extend flip-flop EXD and of the extension of PC (which contains the module address) are transferred into AC_1 and AC{3-5} , respectively.
+Bit AC_2 is available as a spare extension bit in case the memory is expanded beyond eight modules.

 For sequence break operations the states of OV_1 and EXD are saved because these two flip-flops may be affected during execution of a break routine.
 This permits these flipflops to be returned to their original states when the computer resumes the interrupted sequence.
 The pulse TW $\xrightarrow{1}$ AC is applied to all bits of the accumulator.
-This pulse transfers a full 18-bit word from the console TEST WORD switch register into the accumulator.
-A test-
+This pulse transfers a full

+18-bit word from the console TEST WORD switch register into the accumulator.
+A testword transfer may be initiated either from the console or by the program.